 We were all stoked for a nice change of pace, and enjoyed the yummiest meal – couscous with veggies and chicken, served curry style.

 We even snuck in a few bottles of wine, normally our coach doesn’t let us drink when we are in team gear.
-(A rule that is definitely typical in the US, but not overly common in Europe, as the Europeans love their beer and wine).
+(A rule that is definitely typical in the US, but not overly common in Europe).

 We knew there was more after lunch, but the waitress had the rest of the instructions.
 Little did we know, the restaurant was attached to a “hammam” also known as a turkish bath or steam room.

 None of us were prepared for this in any way shape or form.
 We were given towels and hilarious paper undies, and sent into the showers to lather up with a dark soap before entering the steam room.
 After about 45 minutes ofextreme heat, we were given a rough head to toe scrub and massage.
 After some hesitation, a lot of laughs, and sweating our butts off half naked in a giant steam room together, it turned out to be such a fun experience.

 We were still a little sluggish come Thursday, but got back in the gym for a few more days of work before Cannes.
 Unfortunately, we were swept for the second time this season.
 On the plus side, there’s a possibility we could see them one or two more times in the French Cup and playoffs.
 Anyways, we have to move on and get ready for another mid-week match against Nantes – the semi final match of the French Cup (if we win we get to go back to Paris in April) and then another road trip up to Nantes again this weekend (funny how that all works!).
 I have lots more to talk about, and lots of yummy food pics I will try to get up sooner than later.